 At the Enrolment Interview the ‘whole’ child is discussed and what is of the most importance is that the College (including our ethos, our teaching methodology, our Christian faith and our behaviour expectations) is an appropriate ‘fit’ for the student and family.
 Students at CMC will need be able to spend a portion of their time working independently.

-Considering CMC Campus has a maximum student load of 48 in 2018-2019 and 64 in 2019-2020, we are diligent in our Enrolment Process.
-If parents desire their children to attend On Campus or in a Flexible Learning capacity, we expect that the students have a deep desire to learn and want to be at the College.
+Considering there are very limited spaces for students, we are diligent in our Enrolment Process.
+If parents desire their children to attend On-Campus, we expect that the students have a deep desire to learn and want to be at the College.
 We also expect they will work hard and follow all CMC expectations and rules.
 We have found that students who do not really desire to learn or want to become a part of the CMC family not only disrupt our classes but prevent other students from learning.
 They are also taking a place in the College that another student may benefit from.

 Daily Teacher Observation, Narration & Student Portfolios